 “When you place an image every six to ten paragraphs, the text gets really reader-friendly.
 Everyone can easily follow your way of thinking and do a little five-second break to look at an image.
 And then they can easily return to the place where they’ve left off.” ~ Darren Rowse of Problogger

 What about those posts that are really really really hard to find pictures to go with—like Ten Tips for Building Your Blog or this post?
 Create a graphic.
-You can either use a plain background (cropped from a photo or created in MS Paint) or use a simple photo.
+You can either start with a plain background some with some clipart or a simple photo.
 Use Picmonkey to add text and textures to the photo.
 This works great for creating blog buttons or for creating an image to use in a series of posts on your blog.

 Do you use pictures in your blog?
 What advice would you share about photos?